xoxoanhnie/Clinic-and-Physician-Performance/README.md

 `queries/lab_utilization_by_race.sql`

 ### Description
+This analysis examines average laboratory utilization across racial groups.
+Results are descriptive and intended to highlight patterns for further investigation.

+### Why It Matters
-This analysis can highlight:
+This analysis can help identify:
 - Potential disparities in care
 - Differences in diagnostic intensity
-- Areas for equity-focused investigation
+- Areas for equity-focused follow-up analysis

+---

 ## 4. Procedure Frequency vs. Length of Stay